-Showing annually for over 50 years, the act is about to undergo a re-design that will include new sets, costumes and sound design.
+Showing annually for over 50 years, the act recently underwent re-design that includes new sets, costumes and sound design.
 Meanwhile, "Anne & Gilbert," which opened in 2013, shows annually at Charlottetown's The Guild theater.

 The north coast: Cavendish Beach and beyond